aabdullahatif/aabdullahatif/README.md

 - 👋 Hi, I’m @aabdullahatif
-- 👀 I’m interested in Artificial Intellegence
+- 👀 I’m interested in Artificial intelligence in Education
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning Python and java
-- 💞️ I’m looking to collaborate on porjects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me at email abdum5@farmingdale.edu
 - ⚡ Fun fact: I can mimic people really well lol